-Asthma is a chronic condition which affects the main airways in the body.
+Asthma is a chronic condition which affects the lungs.
 It is characterised by difficulty breathing, coughing and wheezing, and affects people of all ages.

 - Over 5 million people in the UK have it